Rashid Khan (Nepalese cricketer)

 Rashid Khan (born 21 February 2001) is a Nepalese cricketer.
-In November 2019, he was named in Nepal's squad for the men's cricket tournament at the 2019 South Asian Games.
+He was named in Nepal's squad for the men's cricket tournament at the 2019 South Asian Games.
 He made his Twenty20 International (T20I) debut for Nepal, against Bhutan, on 5 December 2019.
-The Nepal team won the bronze medal, after they beat the Maldives by five wickets in the third-place playoff match.
+The Nepal team won the bronze medal, beating the Maldives by five wickets in the third-place playoff match.
 In September 2020, he was one of eighteen cricketers to be awarded with a central contract by the Cricket Association of Nepal.